ZiyadBouazara/RiddlezWebApp/README.md

 # RiddlezWebApp
-# Web application to find and play with riddles.
-Enjoy !
+# Web application to create a list of riddles with answers.
+# Use of C#, ASP.NET, HTML, CSS